datatrail-jhu/00_intro/manuscript/09_googleslides.md

 D) Use pictures instead of words when possible.

 {words: 1}
 ?
 Please paste the link to the Google Slide presentation you created below.
+(Reminder: This link should only contain information about the Leanpub book prices project you completed.
+It should not contain any personal information.)

 !
 Answers could vary